Virtual-Coffee/VC-Community-Docs/coffee-table-groups/guides/guide-to-leading-a-coffee-table-group.md

-# Coffee Table Group Leaders
+# Guide to Leading a Coffee Table Group

 ## Definition